-Warm water is preferred for bath.
-It would be better is the water is boiled with herbs, depending on the physique of the person.
-However, the water should be cooled well before having bath.
+Warm water is boiled with herbs, which are chosen depending on the physique of the person.
+However, the water should be cooled well before having the bath.
 One shouldn't administer warm water on head.Cleansing agents like green gram powder and herbal shampoos assure a complete herbal and healthy bath.
 Bathing immediately after taking food should also be avoided.
 The best time is the morning or the afternoon, just before sunset.